 IF I COULD INVENT SOMETHING NEW

 If I had the opportunity to invent a gadget it would be a self cleaning vacuum machine that is capable of clearing the air as well.
+I would call it “AIR VAC”, It would be made up of lightweight materials so that it would be movable and made with durable materials that are economically friendly and long-lasting.
 I would call it “AIR VAC”, It would be made up of lightweight materials so that it would be movable and made with durable materials that are eco-friendly, economically friendly and long-lasting.
 The vacuum would be powered by a lithium-on battery whose lifespan can last 3 years but needs to be recharged after eight hours of continuous use, that can provide hours of continuous cleaning.

 However the AirVac would have multiple filters that could capture all the harmful particles in the air, including dust, pollen, pet dander and other microscopic organisms.
 The first stage of the machine would be the suction process that would suck in all dusty air from enclose spaces.
 The air would pass through two stages of filters, the first being a prefilter that would sift out larger particles like pet hair, and the second being a HEPA(High Efficiency Particle Air) filter that would capture the smaller and more dangerous ones.
 The air vac should also be out of reach of children so as to avoid complications on the machine.